tawounfouet/Back-End-Development-Songs/README.md

 This microservice works with MongoDB database to store lyrics of the most popular songs of the band.
 We used   the PyMongo python module to interact with MongoDB programatically.

+##  Objectives
+In this project, we :
+- Setup a MongoDB database server
+- Create a Flask server
+- Write RESTful APIs on song resource
+- Test the APIs

 ## REST API Guidelines Review

 The REST API guidelines are as follows: